top of page

 "We do not live on the earth, we came from it, like a wave.
 There is a legacy deep in our tissues, when we were wildlife, when we were elemental.
 Every culture came from the same place.
 Every spiritual tradition came from the same place.
 It came from Nature.
 And so we go back to the place it all came from and we listen, and ask, and connect.
 Nature is the wisdom we are seeking".
 Emma Rich

 As we create a practice among the trees and the plants, the earth and the sky, the wind and the rain, the sun and the clouds, the animals, the insects and the birds we remember parts of ourselves that so often become marginalised in our daily lives.
-Out in the world beyond the therapy room, we can reconnect with our wildness, with spirit, with mystery, with dreams, with all of who we are.
+Outdoors in the world beyond the therapy room, we can reconnect with our wildness, with spirit, with mystery, with dreams, with all of who we are.

 Ecotherapy Modules